yihui/yihui.org/content/en/2018-09-10-notebook-war.md

 As I mentioned in Problem #11 above, you can use the literate programming technique for programming.
 I have prepared [a concrete example](/rlp/) a couple of years ago.
 You can see how you could write code in small (incomplete) pieces in different chunks and compose them to a complete package.
 When reading that example, I strongly recommend that you also read its [R Markdown source document](https://github.com/yihui/rlp/edit/master/vignettes/LP-demo1.Rmd) on Github to know how it actually works.

 So yes, you _can_ develop software using literate programming and R Markdown (notebooks).
 The natural question is whether you _should_.
 To be honest, I will probably never use this technique to develop software.
 "Haha, Yihui, so you are only kidding us?"
 You may ask.
 No, I'm not.
 I still believe this technique has its unique advantage that cannot be found in traditional programming methods.
 That is, the rich documentation (narratives) to explain the code.
-The narratives can be infinitely _rich_ and _granular_: rich because you can write anything that the authoring language (e.g., Markdown) allows you to write (images, videos, and math equations, etc.), granular because your can break your long code into any number of smaller units and explain each unit.
+The narratives can be infinitely _rich_ and _granular_: rich because you can write anything that the authoring language (e.g., Markdown) allows you to write (images, videos, and math equations, etc.), and granular because your can break your long code into any number of smaller units and explain each unit.

 Literate programming is unbeatable when you need to explain your code very clearly.
 Note that Knuth's original implementation was base on TeX (the authoring language) and Pascal (the computing language).
 To my knowledge, only a few people in the TeX community have adopted this technique---they use literate programming to explain TeX code.^[Is that because TeX code is particularly difficult to understand?
 I don't know.
 I don't understand TeX well.]
 The vast majority of programmers just use comments to explain code in software.